ekimroyrp/251023_CombatArena/README.md

 - Adjustable grid dimensions, room density, and room size caps for shaping the arena.
 - Style presets (Halo, Counter Strike 2, Quake) that bias room density, verticality, ramps, and corridor flow to echo those franchises while still honoring your sliders.
 - Stackable floor levels with a dedicated slider; each level is generated from its own seeded layout so upper decks can fully or partially cover the floor below.
+- Per-floor platform slider to sprinkle mid-height mezzanines that hug room boundaries at half wall height.
 - Multiple corridor routing modes (L-shape, Manhattan walk, Bresenham line) to experiment with different flow patterns.
 - Seeded random generation so layouts can be reproduced or rolled at will.
 - Cover probability slider plus ramp probability to control inter-floor connectors.